How to Get Rid of Mice in Walls & Ceilings

 - Holes in Fabric, Cardboard, Furniture: Do you notice small holes in the fabric, cardboard boxes, furniture, and/or paper?
 These mammals will chew out bits of accessible soft materials to build their nest.

-- Droppings: One easy thing to spot are mouse droppings that look like small, dark seeds.
+- Droppings: One easy thing to spot is mouse droppings that look like small, dark seeds.
 The newer they are, the shinier they are.

 - Foot Tracks: Mice might leave footprints and tail tracks on dusty floors.
-However, this is a little harder to notice unless you haven’t vacuumed in a while.
+However, this is a little harder to notice unless you haven’t vacuumed.

 - Odd Pet Behavior: Last but not least, your pets might notice pest infestations before you do.
-If you see your dog or cat looking under appliances, into holes and etc., you might want to follow their lead.
+If you see your dog or cat looking under appliances, into holes, etc.

 How To Get Rid Of Mice In Walls And Ceilings?

 Like with anything in the world, you can try solving the issue yourself.
-Getting rid of mice in your home (and keeping them out), however, requires professional expertise and care.
-DIY solutions can be great temporary fixes, but you’re going to be better off in the long-term calling a trusted pest control company to eliminate and prevent the problem effectively.
-If you live in Washington or Oregon, give us a call today for a no-cost estimate!
+However, getting rid of mice in your home (and keeping them out) requires professional expertise and care.
+DIY solutions can be significant temporary fixes, but you’ll be better off in the long term by calling a trusted pest control company to eliminate and prevent the problem effectively.
+If you live in Washington or Oregon, call us today for a no-cost estimate!

 Set Traps

-It requires expertise and the right equipment to sweep out all of the mice.
-The other part that is often overlooked by homeowners is the aftermath.
-Even if you were able to calm the mice infestation yourself, you would have to dispose of the pest carcasses and clean the inside of your walls and ceilings.
+It requires expertise and the right equipment to sweep out the mice.
+The other part that homeowners often overlook is the aftermath.
+Even if you could calm the mice infestation yourself, you would have to dispose of the pest carcasses and clean the inside of your walls and ceilings.
 Rodents are messy and require proper sanitation.
-After cleaning, you’d need to perform exclusion techniques and strategies to prevent another mice infestation from happening.
+After cleaning, you’d need to perform exclusion techniques and strategies to prevent another mouse infestation from happening.

 Natural Mice Repellent

-Mice have a strong sense of smell, which makes them excellent food hunters — but it also makes them susceptible to certain smell preferences.
+Mice have a strong sense of smell, making them excellent food hunters and susceptible to specific smell preferences.
 Mice dislike peppermint oil, cayenne, pepper, and cloves, for example.
 Soak some cotton balls in these essential oils and place them at entry points if you are able to find them, but keep in mind this typically does not resolve the entire infestation; mice are smart enough to create another entry point to get to your food.

-There are several other natural mice “repellents,” but they often do more harm than good.
-Some have suggested using fabric softener sheets, for example, to stop traffic through entry points; mice and rats like the softness of these sheets, however, and will oftentimes use them as cozy additions to their nests.
-Apple cider vinegar and water is another common suggestion as a mice repellent but is ultimately just old folklore.
+There are several other natural mouse “repellents,” but they often do more harm than good.
+Some have suggested using fabric softener sheets, for example, to stop traffic through entry points; mice and rats like the softness of these sheets, however, and will often use them as cozy additions to their nests.
+Apple cider vinegar and water are another common suggestion as a mouse repellent, but they are ultimately just old folklore.

 Get A Cat